top of page

 This sleep regression is less common, as not all baby’s go through it.
 It has to do with some baby’s transitioning from 2 naps to 1.
 Some baby’s will start to push their morning nap later due to taking a long time to settle, protest a nap or even ditch it all together.
 Sometimes it happens around the 12 month mark (and if your babies are like mine, they may even transition as early as 10 months!), but it’s more commonly seen closer to 15 months.

 You may have started to notice your babes clothes become too short from them growing so quickly, or they are starting to complain of their molars which are coming through at full force around this age.
-Your not so little bean starts to become more confident and independent, which can lead to some protests to sleeping as they would rather do something else.
-To support this let them make some age-appropriate decisions such as choosing their pyjamas or bedtime books by giving them two different choices.
+Your not so little bean starts to become more confident and independent.
+They might start resisting bedtime because they’d rather be doing something else.
+Offering them age-appropriate choices, like picking their pajamas or bedtime story, can give them a sense of control.

 Support your toddler as you know how in getting the sleep they need during this regression without going to off course from your routine.
 Sticking to your schedule will make it easier to return to the norm and give them a sense of structure and security.